Specific Model Highlights

 The “Red Flags”: Originality and Condition Checks

 When selling a high-value vintage Gretsch, condition is everything.
-Here are the three most critical issues that can affect your payout:
+Here are the three biggest issues that can affect your payout:

 1. “Binding Rot” (The Celluloid Disease)